yetkinakyz/yetkinakyz/README.md

 Born and raised in Turkey, I graduated from Duzce University, Department of Electrical Electronics Engineering.
 Currently, I am in charge of software and product development at Construction Panda.

-Also, as a freelance software engineer having been focused on self-development while providing quality services, I am seeking exciting collaboration opportunities.
+Also, as a freelance software engineer, I am seeking exciting collaboration opportunities.